5 DAY TRIP

 Kitchen

-The kitchen cooks all of the food used for the Child Development Center lunches and Hospitality Hub dinners.
+The kitchen cooks all of the food used for the Child Development Center and Hospitality Hub dinners.
 It’s more of a behind-the-scenes position and no food experience is required.
-Teams can expect to cook and assemble raw ingredients into a meal, and then help deliver those meals to SF City Academy and the Hospitality Hub.
+Teams can expect to cook and assemble raw ingredients into a meal, and then help deliver those meals to the Child Development Center and Hospitality Hub locations.

 Child Development Center

 Over 3,000 kids live in the Tenderloin and are exposed to crime, addiction, and unsafe circumstances each day.
-Our Child Development Center (CDC) exists to provide a safe place for kids in the community to learn, play, and grow through our school, summer school, mentorship, camps, and community events.
-Teams will work alongside staff to tutor, host events, assist with programs, and connect with kids!
+Our Child Development Center provides a safe, welcoming space where families can learn, play, and grow together through educational workshops, mentorship, camps, community events, and practical support like groceries and new clothing.

 Hospitality Hub